 Please note that as part of our pre-registration for the 2020 Sacramental program, a briefing session will be held prior to Sacrament preparation.
-This will be held on Saturday the 29th of April 2020 at 5pm in St Patrick’s Parish Hall Summer Hill (Entrance to the hall can be found on Prospect Road).
+This will be held at a date TBC in St Patrick’s Parish Hall Summer Hill (Entrance to the hall can be found on Prospect Road).

 Children are not required to buy special outfits for the Sacrament, however they are required to dress appropriately.
 A general guide is how they would dress to attend a special occasion.
 Boys should wear long trousers and a shirt with a collar, no jeans, cargo pants or joggers.
 Girls should wear a dress, knee length or longer, and no midriffs or bare shoulders.